Peregrine Osborne, 2nd Duke of Leeds

-Admiral Peregrine Osborne, 2nd Duke of Leeds (1659 - 25 June 1729), styled Viscount Osborne between 1673 and 1689, Earl of Danby between 1689 and 1694 and Marquess of Carmarthen between 1694 and 1712, was an English Tory politician.
+Admiral Peregrine Osborne, 2nd Duke of Leeds (bap.
+29 December 1659 - 25 June 1729), styled Viscount Osborne between 1673 and 1689, Earl of Danby between 1689 and 1694 and Marquess of Carmarthen between 1694 and 1712, was an English Tory politician.

 Background

 Osborne was the second son of the Thomas Osborne (later 1st Duke of Leeds) and his wife, Bridget, a daughter of the Montagu Bertie, 2nd Earl of Lindsey.
 In 1673, his father was created Viscount Osborne in the Peerage of Scotland, but surrendered the title in favour of Peregrine when the former was created Viscount Latimer in the Peerage of England later that year.

 Political career

 In 1677, Osborne sat in Parliament as member of parliament for Berwick-upon-Tweed and then briefly for Corfe Castle when he succeeded his brother to the seat in 1679.
 In 1689, he briefly sat in Parliament again, this time for York.
 He held the seat for almost a year when he left the Commons in 1689 after being called up to House of Lords in his father's barony of Osborne.

 From then on, however, he did not take an active role in the Lords, instead choosing a career in the Royal Navy.
 He was 'made post' as a captain on 2 January 1691, and was promoted to rear-admiral on 7 July 1693.
 He was involved in the Attack on Brest on 18 June 1694.
 He took a practical interest in the design of warships, and as a ship designer he served as liaison with the Russian Tsar Peter the Great on his visit to London in 1698.
 He also helped negotiate a proposal of tobacco merchants to ship their products to Russia.
 In 1699 he designed the Sixth Rate ship Peregrine Galley, which was launched at Sheerness Dockyard in 1700.
 He became a Vice Admiral of the Red on 8 May 1702 and became a full admiral on 21 December 1708.